ijoo/Covid-IRC/index.md

-# Welcome to COVID Pages
+# Welcome to COVID IRC bot Pages
 This is a Eggdrop or Perl IRCbot, Just is simple scripting, for simple use.<br>

 ## Why named with Covid?